DigicoolThings/HxD_DasmDataInspectorPlugin/README.md

 - Western Design Center (WDC) 65C02 8-bit CPU (Dasm65C02.csv) - Complete
 - Western Design Center (WDC) W65C02S 8-bit CPU (DasmW65C02S.csv) - Complete
 - Western Design Center (WDC) 65C816 8/16-bit CPU (Dasm65C816.csv) - Complete
-- Motorola MC6809 8/16-bit CPU (Dasm6809.csv) - Incomplete!
+- Motorola MC6809 8/16-bit CPU (Dasm6809.csv) - Complete

 All the Complete definitions have been carefully checked, however if you identify any coding errors please raise an issue so these can be corrected.

+Of Note:
-Also of note, currently only W65C02S and 65C816 include instructions having two Operands.
+a.
+Currently only the W65C02S and 65C816 definitions include instructions having two Operands.
+b.
+Currently the MC6809 is the most complex definition, due to it's comprehensive addressing modes and extended multiple-byte operands.
+The MC6809 definition includes 5,530 unique instructions, as compared to the MC6800 with only 197 unique instruction definitions, or the simplest (MOS 6502) which requires only 151 unique instruction definitions.

+## Source

+The fully commented source code is available in the src folder (for those interested).
+Note that the source code is not required for using this HxD DataInsepctor Plugin (the required compiled .dll is in the Win64 or Win32 folder), nor is it required for adding your own .csv CPU definitions (if you do create an additional CPU defintion file, please share it!).

 ## License

-HxD Plugin Framework is Copyright (C) 2019-2020 Maël Hörz.
+HxD Plugin Framework is Copyright (C) 2019-2021 Maël Hörz.
 The plugin framework is licensed under the MPL.

-This Disassembly Plugin is distributed as per the MPL Larger Work definition and [licensed under the Apache License 2.0](LICENSE)
+This Disassembly Plugin is Copyright (C) 2021 DigicoolThings (Digicool Things), and distributed as per the MPL Larger Work definition and [licensed under the Apache License 2.0](LICENSE)

 ## Contact